 35.10.2.2.3.1 Recipient is an AP MLD

-Upon receipt of an NSEP Priority Access Request frame (9.6.34.2 (NSEP Priority Access Request frame format) 9.6.36.3 (NSEP Priority Access Response frame details)) with a value of Enable in the RequestType field [CIDs #1119, #1488, #2565], an AP MLD or EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.
+Upon receipt of an NSEP Priority Access Enable Request frame (9.6.34.2 (NSEP Priority Access Request frame format) 9.6.36.2 (NSEP Priority Access Enable Response frame details)) with a value of Enable in the RequestType field [CIDs #1119, #1488, #2565], an AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.

-a) The receiving AP MLD or EHT STA shall issue an MLME-NSEPPRIACCESS.indication primitive with a value of Enable in the Request Type field.
+a) The receiving AP MLD or EHT non-AP STA shall issue an MLME-NSEPPRIACCESSENABLE.indication primitive.

-b) Upon receipt of the MLME-NSEPPRIACCESS.response primitive, the receiving AP MLD or EHT STA shall reply to the initiating non-AP MLD or EHT STA with an NSEP Priority Access Response frame (9.6.34.3 (NSEP Priority Access Response frame format)) with a status code using the following procedure:
+b) Upon receipt of the MLME-NSEPPRIACCESSENABLE.response primitive, the receiving AP MLD or EHT non-AP STA shall reply to the initiating non-AP MLD or EHT non-AP STA with an NSEP Priority Access Enable Response frame (9.6.34.3 (NSEP Priority Access Enable Response frame format)) with a status code using the following procedure:

-1) If the receiving MLD or EHT STA is an AP MLD, the The AP MLD shall verify the authority of the requesting non-AP MLD or EHT non-AP STA to use NSEP priority access and the status code shall reflect the results of the authorization as described below:
+1) If the receiving entity is an AP MLD, the The AP MLD shall verify the authority of the requesting non-AP MLD or EHT non-AP STA to use NSEP priority access and the status code shall reflect the results of the authorization as described below:

 i) If the requesting non-AP MLD or EHT non-AP STA is verified for NSEP priority access, the AP MLD shall set the Status Code field to a value of SUCCESS.